-Binary Networks for Computer Vision
+Binary and Extreme Quantization for Computer Vision

 Workshop Description